JungleJango/ES_Launcher/README.md

 _A simple launcher to make EmulationStation (forks) for windows more reliable and enjoyable_

+This launcher works with Batocera fork of EmulationStation that can be found here https://github.com/fabricecaruso/batocera-emulationstation/releases

 ## Arguments options:

 <ul><li>--es=					|Sets ES root dir absolute path</li>